 In college, I graduated with a Bachelors in Architecture.
 That’s where I also met my husband and after getting married, we moved to the United States.
 I worked as an Urban Design Consultant for Treasure Coast Regional Planning Council in South Florida before deciding to stay home for our three children.

 While raising the kids, I searched for books that would help them understand where we came from.
 But those kind of books were hard to find in America.
 So they traveled with us from India- once every year, in large quantities, packed in suitcases along with pickles and spices.
 With every trip, our collection of heroes and legends, kings and demons, gods and goddesses, and myths and fables from India grew larger and larger.
 As the kids were growing up, a story every night became a practice in our household.
 I told them stories passed on to me by grandparents and great grandparents.
 Surprisingly, they had stayed with me through all these years.
 I realized the power of storytelling and that's when I decided to write for a larger audience.
-This decision was further influenced by the own experiences of three first generation of Indian Americans I was raising in this country.
+This decision was further influenced by my own experiences of raising three first generation of Indian American children in this country.